 These knee sleeves have an open patella design with added pressure gel.
 If you are already suffering from knee problems, you can wear them while exercising.

-The neoprene provides great breathability and you can wear them all day while playing Sports like Basketball, Football, Tennis or when you go hiking, biking, running, etc.
+The neoprene provides great breathability and you can wear them all day while playing Sports like Basketball, Football, Tennis or when you go for hiking, biking, running, etc.

 Knee-joints are vulnerable to injuries as they don't have a ball and socket design like hip joints.
 It allows free movement but it comes at the cost of stability.
 You can provide extra stability to the knee joints by wearing the knee sleeves as they are designed for that purpose.
 They can significantly reduce the chances of injury and also let you exercise comfortably.